dendrite-systems/langchain-dendrite-competition-analysis-agent/README.md

 # Langchain + Dendrite = AI Agents than can use any website

-This example repo contains a simple [Langchain](https://github.com/langchain-ai/langchain/tree/master) AI agent that can use a wide variety of websites using [Dendrite Browser SDK](https://github.com/dendrite-systems/dendrite-python-sdk).
+This example repo contains a simple [LangChain](https://github.com/langchain-ai/langchain/tree/master) AI agent that can use a wide variety of websites using the [Dendrite Browser SDK](https://github.com/dendrite-systems/dendrite-python-sdk).
+(Same concepts apply to building a [LangGraph agent](https://github.com/langchain-ai/langgraph))

 ## Overview